blattm/op1tools/README.md

 - Count how many patches are on your OP-1 and how close you are to the limits
 - OP1 USB handling: detecting OP-1, mounting, ejecting, ...

 The main feature of this tool is the 'label' function.
-It allows you to convert OP-1 synthesizer patches, that simply say 'OP-1 PACTH' to synthesizer patches that include a short preview of the sound.
+It allows you to convert OP-1 synthesizer patches, that simply say 'OP-1 PATCH' to synthesizer patches that include a short preview of the sound.
 To do this, patches are transfered to your OP-1 via usb, processed there, and transfered back.
 This overrides the 8 user-synths, so you should use it like this:

 ./op1 backup-user-synth path/to/backup/folder